DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_quick_start.rst

 Roles
 -----

-There are many different types of roles each user can be a more detailed list can be found here //TODO//.
+There are many different types of roles, each role is assigned upon account creation and can be changed later in the admin area.

 * **Administrator**: Users with this role can access all functionality, including the WordPress admin interface.
 They can invite other users, and they can modify the roles of other users.
 * **DT Admin**: Manage users and DT settings.
 Can't manage plugins